peterjc/thapbi-pict/docs/worked_example/assess.rst

 only ten).

-Following this we get one line per species, considering this species in isolation (making this a tradiational and simpler to interpret classification problem).
+Following this we get one line per species, considering this species in isolation (making this a traditional and simpler to interpret classification problem).
 Here there is only one sample, so this time TP+FP+FN+TN=1.

 Next, let's run the assess command on all four positive control samples, just